MahmoudHegazi/Animation/README.md

 don't know what is the just download adobe animation and then download RECOVER_RECOVER_exper_1_1_17.fla and open it then click on (ctrl + p)

-my task from a to z (layer2 action2)
+my task from a to z (layer2 action2)  (build the experiment it self)

 using JavaScript, TweenJS , CreateJS, Jquery, and adobe animation